What is Google Earth?

-Google Earth is arguably the most well-known and widely used GeoBrowser, enabling individuals to create, store, view, and interact with data as it relates to its location.
+Google Earth is arguably the most well-known and widely used geographic information system (GIS) software available.
+It enables individuals to create, store, view, and interact with data as it relates to location.
 With its multipurpose design and expansive toolset, the software targets a diverse user-base spanning education, government, real estate, media, insurance, and construction, as well as a loyal set of private consumers.

-Thanks to the Google Earth Blog, a site with almost daily postings about the product, we can trace the history of the software, what ultimately led to its demise in the eyes of its users, and what the future looks like for those who feel they’ve been abandoned.
+Thanks to the Google Earth Blog, a site with almost daily postings about the product, we can trace the history of the software, what ultimately led to its demise, and what the future looks like for those who feel they’ve been abandoned.

 John Hanke, Brian McClendon, and a small team of engineers founded Keyhole in January 2001 with the goal of merging “vectors, images, and POIs into a single, seamless dataset to create the ultimate geographic reference platform.”
 They succeeded.
 Using their backgrounds in internet and 3D graphics, the team created a revolutionary framework for delivering terabytes of data within a 3D model of the planet.